microsoft/live-share/docs/quickstart/share.md

 Once you start your collaboration session, you can set the session to be read-only to prevent guests from making edits to the code being shared.

-After sharing, you will get a notification that the invite link has been copied to your clipboard.
+After sharing, you'll get a notification that the invite link has been copied to your clipboard.
 You can then select the option to make the session read-only.

 In Visual Studio Code: